 Fairmont Banff Springs - Banff National Park

 The Fairmont Banff Springs is located in the heart of Banff National Park, a UNESCO World Heritage site and Canada's oldest national park.
-The luxury 5-star alpine resort known as the "Castle in the Rockies" has played host for adventure enthusiasts and luminaries for more than 125 years.
+The luxury 5-star alpine resort known as the "Castle in the Rockies" has played host to adventure enthusiasts and luminaries for more than 125 years.
 It was designated a National Historic Site of Canada in 1988.

-The hotel opened in 1888 by the Canadian Pacific Railway as one of the earliest of Canada's grand railway hotels.
+The hotel was opened in 1888 by the Canadian Pacific Railway as one of the earliest of Canada's grand railway hotels.
 Designed with a Scottish Baronial Castle in mind, the hotel's interior alpine design blends seamlessly with the castle-like exterior.

 Fairmont Lake Louise - Banff National Park